barbaraschiavinato/front-end-speeches/docs/Q1-2025/real-time-data/performance.md

 - WebSockets can send messages continuously, which can overload the app, especially if you're dealing with large amounts of real-time data.
 To prevent performance degradation:

   ### Debounce
   Debouncing ensures that an action is only executed after a certain delay from the last time it was triggered.
 If the event keeps firing, the timer resets.

+  #### Use case
+  **Best for real-time updates:** Ensures data is processed at a steady interval, preventing overload while maintaining responsiveness.
+Ideal for live sports scores, stock market updates, GPS tracking, and multiplayer game state updates, where immediate data delivery is crucial.

     ```ts
     import React, { useState, useEffect, useRef } from 'react';